jlab-hep/localdb-docs/docs/qcflow/download_results.md

 ![Download_Results_From_ITkPD](../images/qc-flow/download_results_itkpd.png)<br>

-After downloading resutls, you can see QC-test results on the LocalDB viewer!
+After downloading results, you can see QC-test results on the LocalDB viewer!

 Go to next step.<br>
 [Upload QC-test results for Wirebonding](nonelectricalwire.md)<br>